THE STUDY OF PEACEMAKING AND JUSTICE IN THE PALESTINIAN CONTEXT

 Focusing on the students at Bethlehem Bible College, this program plans to train young scholars in qualitative field research to research the needs and changing trends in the Palestinian community.
 This research will build a body of scholarship that will inform the pursuit of peacemaking and justice and the strengthening of Palestinian society.

-• The BIPJ online Journal provides a platform for scholars to present their research on Peacebuilding and Justice.
-The BIPJ invites scholars and practitioners to submit recent work for consideration for publication in the Journal.
+The BIPJ provides a platform for scholars to present their research on Peacebuilding and Justice.
+The BIPJ invites scholars and practitioners to submit recent work for consideration for posting on the website.
+We are also pleased to post with attribution articles and other writing that is published elsewhere.

 ACCREDITATION